 When using the value list notation, all elements in the structure shall be specified either with a value or the not used symbol "-".
 The first member of the list is assigned to the first element, the second list member is assigned to the second element, etc. No empty assignment is allowed (e.g. two commas, the second immediately following the first or only with white space between them).
 Elements to be left out of the assignment shall be explicitly skipped in the list by use of the not-used-symbol "-".
 Already initialized elements left without a corresponding list member in a value list notation (i.e. at the end of a list) are becoming uninitialized.
 In this way, a value with initialized elements can be made empty by using the empty value list notation ("{}").

 Indexed value notations can be used on both the right-hand side and left-hand side of assignments.
 For multi-dimensional arrays or nested record of or set of types, an array or record of integer can be used as a short-hand notation for a nested index notation.
 The index notation, when used on the right hand side, refers to the value of the identified element of a record of or a set of or array.
 When it is used at the left hand side, only the value of the identified single element is changed, values assigned to other elements already remain unchanged.
 The index of the first element shall be zero and the index value shall not exceed the limitation placed by length subtyping.

 If the value of the element indicated by the index at the right-hand of an assignment is undefined (uninitialized), this shall cause a semantic or runtime error.
+Referencing an identified element of an uninitialized or omitted record of, set of or array field or value on the right hand side of an assignment shall cause an error.

 If an indexing operator at the left-hand side of an assignment refers to a non-existent element, the value at the right-hand side is assigned to the element and all elements with an index smaller than the actual index and without assigned value are created with an undefined value.

+When referencing an element of an uninitialized record of, set of or array value or field or omitted field (including omitting a field at a higher level of the embedding hierarchy) on the left hand side of an assignment, the reference shall recursively be expanded up to and including the depth of the referenced element as follows:

+When expanding a value or value field of record of or set of type or an array, the element referenced by the index notation shall be set to present and all elements with a smaller index shall be created with an uninitialized value.

+Expansion of record, union and set values and intermediate fields shall follow the rules of item a) in clauses 6.2.1.1 and 6.2.5.1, and clause 6.2.2.1 correspondingly.

+At the end of the expansion, the value at the right hand side of the assignment shall be assigned to the referenced element.

+.
 Undefined elements are permitted only in transient states (while the value remains invisible).
 Sending a record of or set of value with undefined elements shall cause a test case error.